 With the UNDP as Delivery Partner, this grant was used to finance the project strengthening national capacities of Suriname for the elaboration of the national REDD+ strategy and the design of its implementation framework, carried out in the period 2014-2018.
-After 2018 the project was extended and will be conducted until the end of June 2021.
-In January 2018, an additional US\$ 2.65 million was confirmed from the FCPF for additional REDD+ readiness activities in Suriname until June 2020.
+In January 2018, additional funding was confirmed from the FCPF for additional REDD+ readiness activities in Suriname until December 2021.
 The National Institute for Environment and Development in Suriname (NIMOS) is the Implementing Partner in charge of REDD+ Readiness coordination in Suriname.
-A national REDD+ strategy is finalized and a Safeguards Information System (SIS) has been developed, with the resulting Summary of Information (SOI) document being finalized for submission to the UNFCCC.
+A national REDD+ strategy is finalized and a Safeguards Information System (SIS) has been developed, with the resulting Summary of Information (SOI) document, which has also been submitted to the UNFCCC in May 2021.
 The Foundation for Forest Management and Production Control (SBB) serves as the REDD+ Technical Partner responsible for preparation of the FREL and implementation of the National Forest Monitoring System (NFMS).

-In accordance with UNFCCC decision 4/CP.15, this document shows transparently how the FREL for Suriname has been established, taking into account historical data with adjustment for national circumstances.
+In accordance with UNFCCC decision 4/CP.15, this document shows transparently how the FREL for Suriname has been established considering national circumstances.
 Suriname underlines that pursuant to UNFCCC decisions 13/CP.19 (paragraph 2) and 14/CP.19 (paragraphs 7 and 8), the submission of forest reference emission levels (FRELs) and/or forest reference levels (FRLs), as well as subsequent Technical Annexes with results, are voluntary and exclusively meant for the purpose of obtaining and receiving payments for REDD+ actions.
 This submission therefore does not modify, revise or adjust in any way other actions currently being undertaken by Suriname.
 Suriname submitted its first FREL in January 2018 and with this new submission a more updated and accurate insight is provided.
-This is in line with the suggestions done by the AT during the Technical Assessment of the first FREL submission.
-Recent changes in the national circumstances, such as in the mining- and logging sector, have also been described and taken into account in this FREL.
+This is in line with the suggestions done by the AT during the technical assessment of the first FREL submission.
+Recent changes in the national circumstances, such as in the mining and logging sector, have also been described and taken into account in this FREL.